 Newspapers keep track of what headlines sell.
 TV channels and radio have a good idea of how many listeners tune into their shows.
 But, the internet is freaking Big Brother.
 It’s easy for websites to count exactly how many views each and every single story has received.
 All the advertisements that you click on get counted.
 Facebook is probably the most transparent.
 Anyone who has a Facebook page, like for a business or blog, can see exactly how many times a photo or post has been seen.
 For example, I posted a silly photo on my blog’s tiny Facebook page and I know that it has been viewed over 160,000 times!
 I’m not saying that you should be paranoid… it’s not like they’re coming to get you… But, do know that the internet keeps a tally on what topics draw people in, and it doesn’t take a marketing expert to understand what sorts of stories get more attention.

 Of course, not everything out there on the internet is negative.
-There are plenty of hilarious, beautiful, useful and resourceful things out there.
+There are plenty of hilarious, beautiful, useful, and resourceful things out there.
 I mean, the internet is the world at our fingertips and I cannot tell you the amount of hugely valuable things I have come across because of it.
 And not everything you read or share on the internet SHOULD be positive… because there are certainly negative stories that need to be shared!
+Plus there are people online trying to build their brand and get their name out there for their business, so they use platforms like EarthWeb to appeal to their target audience, there is a lot that goes on that needs to be shared.

 But, what do we choose to read, comment on and share, that is really the question.
 I know, I get sucked in so easily to things that seem ‘juicy‘ and then I feel compelled to click or write a comment to give my point of view.
 And, then I think, oh, who cares, so what, this article or post has already been viewed millions of times, who cares if I click or comment on it.
 My one little click or comment won’t matter either way… right?
 Well… maybe that one click or comment does matter?
 Because if we all stopped doing it… well then, it would all add up, wouldn’t it?
 We might end up sending a message to the media that we don’t want to read garbage on the internet…